BenJStoffels/neuroEvolution/README.md

 # neuroEvolution
 I'm learning about neuroEvolution

-i created my own NeuralNetwork class
+I created my own NeuralNetwork, Matrix and Vector class

+I have created the game and next time I add a population